 Spring Semester Peer Presentation Workshops

 Attendance at the spring semester peer presentation workshops is required for all LL.M./S.J.D. students.
 The Graduate Programs Office will email students at the beginning of the spring semester to create a schedule of those that are interested in presenting.
-Once the schedule is finalized, the Graduate Programs Office will email a schedule prior to the start of the workshops.
+The Graduate Programs Office will email a finalized schedule prior to the start of the workshops.

 Grant Funding Request Form